test-editor/deprecated-test-editor-xtext/docs/I18n_AML.md

 ### Macros

-Macros share the sample templating mechanism but are part of the TCL.
+Macros share the same templating mechanism but are part of the TCL.
 The mechanisms that are applied to AML interaction type templates should be applicable to macros as well.

 ### Value spaces